 Poor Benjamin.
 Maybe he felt like a country bumpkin around all those Londoners, having grown up in the rural Delaware colony.
 Maybe he just needed to relax and live a little.
 It’s clear enough that he felt much more religious than any of the other “Young Fellows.”

 In any case, Chew’s nerdery paid off—he was named chief justice of Pennsylvania (under the colonial government—he remained a loyalist in the Revolution) in 1774.

 Above is Benjamin Chew’s silhouette, from the Simpson Plates Collection [3237A]

-Check it out on our Digital Library, here.
+Check out more from our extensive Chew Family Papers collection on our Digital Library, here.